compsci201/compsci201.github.io/nbody/5-faqs.md

 ####My planets don't move.

 Make sure that you are using a large enough value of Δt (we specify 25000, but you might want a smaller one when debugging).

+####My planets move, but leave images of themselves behind.

+Make sure you draw starfield.jpg once per loop before drawing all your planets, instead of once for the entire simulation.

 ####I'm confused about all of the Δt / 2 terms.
 Do I need to worry about them to get the physics right?